-The Risk Management Committee assists the Audit Committee in compiling an annual risk management report, although it ultimately remains responsible for the governance of risk.
+The Board has a Risk Management Committee to assist the Audit Committee in compiling an annual risk management report, although it ultimately remains responsible for the governance of risk.
 The Board considers and determines the levels of risk tolerance as well as risk appetite during its periodic review of the Group's risk profile.
 This risk profile determines the ambit within which management are allowed to take on risk-inclined projects.
 The Board has appointed the Audit Committee to assist in carrying out its risk responsibilities by providing oversight of Nictus's risk management activities.

-The Board has delegated the responsibility to design Nictus's risk management plan to the Group risk management team and the implementation and the monitoring thereof to segment board of directors.
+The Board has delegated the responsibility to design, implement and monitor Nictus's risk management plan to the Group risk management team.